The IPMAT Indore exam date is released by IIM Indore & the exam is set to be conducted on Thursday, May 23, 2024 (afternoon shift).

 - The Spice of time: Unlike the previous years’, IIM Indore has introduced sectional time for its 2020 IPMAT.
 All the sections have been given 30 minutes each to complete the sections.
 So, devote time carefully to each question.

 - Selection of Questions: As the difficulty level of this exam is not easy, it is not possible to attempt all the questions within the given time.
 Hence, choose the questions you want to attempt wisely.
 Knowing your areas of strength and weakness here is of great importance.
-For instance, if you are good at algebra, recognize and attempt all questions of algebra first.
+For instance, recognize and attempt all algebra questions first if you are good at algebra.
 This will give you a head start in terms of time and build up your confidence for the rest of the questions.

 - Don’t Tussle: Remember that the clock is ticking.
 Sometimes you might get stuck on a question from an area you are good at.
 If you are unable to crack it, don’t waste time on it.
 Move on to the next question and come back to it later if time permits.
 You don’t want to miss out on an easier question that could have fetched you equal marks.